Clarence Robison: College career

 In 1940, Robison enrolled at BYU in Provo, Utah.
 He competed on the track and cross-country teams.
 At 6-foot-4, he towered over most of the runners he competed against.
 Robison also made the university's basketball team, but following the advice of his coaches, he opted to focus his efforts solely on track.

 Over the course of his collegiate career, Robison lost only one race.
 He competed in the 880, one-mile, and two-mile, setting conference records in the one-mile and two-mile events.

 In 1943, with the country embroiled in World War II, Robison enlisted in the U.S. Navy.
 He attended officers training school in Albuquerque, New Mexico.
 While taking classes at the University of New Mexico, he played on the school's basketball team.

 After returning from the war, Robison resumed his track career.
 He then moved to Ann Arbor, Michigan, to attend the University of Michigan, where he earned a master's degree in health science.
+(He got his B.S. degree from BYU in 1949 and his M.S. from the University of Michigan in 1955.)

-Professional career
+Olympics and international running career

-In 1948, Robison traveled to Chicago, Illinois to compete in the U.S. Olympic Track and Field Trials.
-He was among the top finishers in the 5,000-meter run, earning a place on the U.S. Olympic team.
+In 1948, Robison traveled to Chicago, Illinois, to compete in the U.S. Olympic Track and Field Trials.
+He was among the top finishers in the 5,000-meter run, earning a place on Team USA.
 He traveled with the team to London, where he competed in the Games of the XIV Olympiad.
 Because of the disruption of World War II, the 1948 Olympics were the first Summer Olympics held since the 1936 Games in Berlin.

 The following year, Robison returned to Europe with the U.S. National Track and Field team.
 Of the 16 races Robison ran in Europe that summer, he won 12 of them.